DeepakV3295/adnn-ecu-report/presentation/presentation.md

 - Embedded platforms more varied than these : small computer boxes in trucks, smartphones, voting machines, educational units, robots, so many more
 - Also present in simpler devices such as IoT lights, smart appliances, etc.

-## Goal : Neural Network training on Scania C300
+## Goal : Neural Network training on Scania ECU

 - anomaly detection applications
 - hint at federated learning (we shall soon talk about the different paradigms for neural network application lifecycle)